CarInsurance.com Insights

 Note: USAA is only available to military community members and their families.

-Below, you’ll see average annual rates for major insurance providers in Arizona, ranked from cheapest to most expensive for liability insurance coverage.
-The coverage limit for the below-mentioned rates is $50,000 for bodily injury per person, $100,000 for bodily injury per accident and $50,000 for property damage.
+In the table below, see the average annual rates from Arizona’s top insurers for liability insurance, ranked from cheapest to most expensive.
+Coverage limits are $50,000 for bodily injury per person, $100,000 for bodily injury per accident and $50,000 for property damage.

 CompanyLiability only annual rates